bibinnahas/ETLAppJsonTransformer/README.md

 - Ability to write structured data to a relational DB from K8s
 - Additional configs for dev, test, preprod and prod env set ups
 - A dedicated scheduler to run the job like Airflow or Autosys
-- Supplying Dataframe queries as separate parameterised sql files so that any person having sql skills can work on Big Data
+- Supplying Dataframe queries as separate parameterised configurable sql files so that any person having sql skills can work on Big Data
 # Portability and Scaling
 The Application is running on Spark which makes itself a highly scalable app with the correct ideal set up.
 In addition, implementing the same app on k8s will introduce additional benefits of availability, scalability and ease of deployment